 Clinical Features and DiagnosisTop

-Start by excluding or confirming an infectious etiology of diarrhea.
+Start by excluding or confirming infectious etiology of diarrhea.
 The infectious etiology should be suspected if the diarrhea occurs in a patient treated with antibiotics (even up to 2 months after the treatment) and is associated with fever, vomiting, and abdominal cramping, or manifests as an epidemic of acute gastroenteritis limited to a particular hospital ward (norovirus infection).

 Treatment and Prevention Top